ncshy/Linux-Investigations/investigate_malloc/README.md

 **So what happens inside the sys\_brk()?** To understand this, it's time to delve into the Linux Kernel and some of its resident housekeepers.

 First things, a process is a program in execution.
 That means, the program is read from a file(normally in disk) and loaded into memory(RAM).
-The file is an ELF executable(not important for now), which organizes the data into sections:
+The file is an ELF executable(not important for now), which organizes the program into segments:
-Data section
+Data segment
-Code/Text section
+Code/Text segment
-Stack section
+Stack segment

 These same sections are also loaded into memory.
 But who keeps track of all these details?
 This is where the Linux Kernel comes in.
 The Kernel has a structure for each process called 'mm', which stands for memory management.